AlbyMB/Git_Commit_Backdater/README.md

 # Git_Commit_Backdater
-Python code to initialise and commit files to a git repo, but backdate the commits according to the last modified dates of the files.
+Python script to initialise and commit files to a git repo, but backdate the commits according to the last modified dates of the files.
 Useful if you want your github contributions chart to more accurately reflect projects which were not version controlled from inception.